 If the melon is not quite ripe when you buy it, you can set it on a kitchen counter for a few days.
 But don't wash the fruit at this point — wait until you're ready to cut the melon to wash its outer surface to reduce the chance for bacterial growth.

 "While a cantaloupe will become softer and juicer with time, the fruit's sugar content [and sweetness] will not significantly increase after it is harvested," Mangieri told Live Science.(opens in new tab)

 Risks of eating cantaloupe

-When some people who experience ragweed allergies start to eat cantaloupe, they may get an itchy feeling in their throats and lips or have swelling in their mouths, tongues and throats.
 This reaction occurs because the body's immune system (opens in new tab) recognizes a similarity between the allergy-causing proteins in ragweed pollen and the proteins in the food.
 (Besides melons, ragweed sufferers may also be sensitive to kiwi, banana, cucumber and zucchini.)

 - Read about cantaloupe production in the United States from the PennState Extension (opens in new tab).